enriicola/Linked-adm-In/README.md

 ### project description link
 https://2024.aulaweb.unige.it/mod/page/view.php?id=56196

-Nature of the Proposed Application
+# Nature of the Proposed Application

-The proposed application is a job and industry relationship analysis tool.
+## The proposed application is a job and industry relationship analysis tool.
 Its features and requirements include:

-    Read/Write Intensity:
+Read/Write Intensity

-        The application is read-intensive, as it focuses on querying relationships (e.g., finding skills for a job or industries related to a company).
+    The application is predominantly read-intensive, focusing on querying relationships, such as finding the required skills for a job, the benefits offered, or the industries related to a company.
+This aligns with the domain's need for fast and frequent data lookups.
-        It supports moderate write operations, including updates when new jobs, companies, or industries are added.
+    Write operations are moderate, involving periodic updates when new jobs, companies, skills, or industries are added.
+Bulk writes may occur less frequently but require efficient batch processing mechanisms to handle larger datasets (e.g., importing new salary or employee count records).

-    Batch Processing:
+Batch Processing

-        Batch imports are necessary during initialization or major updates to integrate new datasets into the graph database.
+    Batch imports are critical during system initialization or when integrating significant updates to datasets, such as adding new companies, job listings, or benefit types.
+    These imports should ensure referential integrity between nodes and relationships (e.g., ensuring a new job listing correctly links to the company and required skills).
+    Using a pipeline or staged processing approach can optimize batch imports, allowing data verification and indexing before ingestion.

-    Consistency and Availability:
+Consistency and Availability

-        Eventual consistency suffices for non-critical updates to nodes and relationships, given the read-heavy workload.
+    Eventual consistency is acceptable for non-critical updates (e.g., adding a new benefit to a job or updating a company's market value) as these updates do not impact the real-time querying experience.
+    However, strong consistency may be required for critical operations such as creating or updating jobs where incomplete relationships (e.g., a job without a linked company or missing skills) could lead to data inconsistencies in user-facing queries.
-        High availability is important for supporting real-time queries by users.
+    High availability is crucial to support real-time queries by users, particularly for applications requiring immediate responses, like job matching or skill recommendations.

-    Performance:
-        Optimized for graph traversals like shortest path, recommendations, and neighborhood exploration.
+Performance

+    The system should be optimized for graph traversals, leveraging efficient querying techniques for:
+        Exploring neighborhoods (e.g., finding all jobs associated with a specific skill or benefit).
+        Recommendation tasks, such as identifying companies operating in similar industries or suggesting jobs requiring overlapping skillsets.
+        Pathfinding, such as tracing relationships between a job and an industry through associated companies.
+    Precomputing frequently accessed relationships (e.g., jobs requiring specific high-demand skills) or indexing key attributes (like Title, Name, or Level) can enhance query performance.
+    Query optimization should prioritize reducing redundant traversals and filtering data early in the query pipeline.

 Conceptual Schema